-Policies & procedures regarding professional development/remediation: Concerns pointing to the potential need for remediation may be identified by faculty, instructors, supervisors, and/or staff at any point within a student's program of study.
-Such concerns may be expressed through end-of-term student evaluations performed by faculty and instructors, but may also be identified at other times.
+Students may be identified by full-time or adjunct faculty, supervisors, or staff as needing support at any point during their program of study.
+Issues that may warrant a Student Support and Success Plan include academic progress or clinical competency concerns and issues with professional dispositions such as personal awareness, interpersonal skills, ethical judgment, and integrity.
 Concerns may also extend to behaviors that occur outside the classroom or clinical environments.
 For additional details, please refer to the Counseling program Student Handbook sections on "Student Evaluations" and "Student Competence."
 Concerns regarding students' progress in the Counseling Program are dealt with in a systematic manner and shared only with those faculty/staff whose awareness or input is required.
+Student privacy and dignity is important, and Counseling faculty and staff are committed to safeguarding students' reputations in the Program.